 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Look for ‘100 percent’ on labels
+Look for ‘100%’ on labels

-Although different grains offer different benefits, many whole grain breads are primarily made with wheat.
+Although different grains offer different benefits, many whole-grain breads are primarily made with wheat.
 If you’re looking for a nice mix of grains, check your ingredient label.
-Primary ingredients should be listed first in order of the amount within the loaf (wheat, oats, flax seeds, barley, buckwheat, etc).
+Primary ingredients should be listed first in order of the amount within the loaf (wheat, oats, flax seeds, barley, buckwheat, etc.).

-Be cautious of terms like “Wheat” or “Multigrain” that don’t mention a percentage.
-They sound healthy, but they’re probably made with partially or mostly refined white flour.
-Wheat flour is 75 percent white flour and only 25 percent whole wheat.
+“Be cautious of terms like ‘wheat’ or ‘multigrain’ that don’t mention a percentage,” she warns.
+“They sound healthy, but they’re probably made with partially or mostly refined white flour.
+Wheat flour is 75% white flour and only 25% whole-wheat.”

 Good bread makes your body happy

-Say ‘no’ to substandard breads
+Say ‘no’ to substandard bread